-This dish of delicate veal, butter, cream and carrots consistently ranks in the top ten when the French are surveyed about their favorite dishes.
+This dish of delicate veal, butter and more butter, cream and carrots consistently ranks in the top ten when the French are surveyed about their favorite dishes.

 - 3 lb. boneless veal shoulder, cut into 1″ chunks